tkalbitz/infocast/README.md

 network byteorder.
 The battery field is signed to indicate that the robot is charging (positive value) or discharging (negative value).

-# Building

-Just add the infocast subdirectory to your building environment via the CMake
-statement:

-<pre>add_subdirectory( "infocast" )</pre>

-You have to build it with the cross compile environment because of the Aldebaran library dependencies.